ivantrj/BookAppSwiftUI/Guides/paywall.md

 ## What works for Trading Tracker

-In BookApp codebase, you'll find a similar paywall to this one:
+In SwiftReads codebase, you'll find a similar paywall to this one:

 ![Paywall](https://i.imgur.com/HgYDeg3.png)